Angelshark

+Angel sharks are sharks belonging to the genus Squatina.
+They are the only living members of the family Squatinidae and order Squatiniformes.
+They commonly inhabit sandy seabeds close to 150 m in depth.

-Squatinidae are unusual in having flattened bodies and broad pectoral fins that give them a strong resemblance to rays.
-This genus is the only one in its family and order Squatiniformes.
+Squatina and other Squatiniformes differ from other sharks in having flattened bodies and broad pectoral fins that give them a strong resemblance to rays.
 They occur worldwide in temperate and tropical seas.
 Most species inhabit shallow temperate or tropical seas, but a few species inhabit deeper water, down to 1300 m.
 Angel sharks are sometimes called monkfish, although this name is also applied to members of the genus Lophius.

 While some species occur over a wide geographic range, the majority are restricted to a smaller area.
 Restriction in geographic range might be as a result of the behaviour of Squatina species, which are ambush predators with a corresponding stationary bottom-dwelling habit.
 Thus, trans-ocean migration is extremely unlikely, even though large-scale coastal migratory patterns have been reported in species such as Squatina squatina.

+Many species are now classified as critically endangered by the International Union for Conservation of Nature.
+Once common over large areas of the Northeast Atlantic from Norway, Sweden, Morocco and the Canary Islands, to the Mediterranean and Black Seas, fishing pressure has resulted in significant population decline.

 Appearance and biology

 The angel shark has unique features that differentiates them from other sharks.
 They are considered as smaller sized sharks because they grow up to only 7 ft and can weigh around 77 lb, as opposed to the whale shark that can measure up to 32 ft and weigh 20000 lb.

 While the anterior part of the angel shark's body is broad and flattened, the posterior part retains a muscular appearance more typical of other sharks.
 The eyes and spiracles are dorsal and the five gill slits are on its back.
 Both the pectoral and pelvic fins are large and held horizontally.
 There are two dorsal fins, no anal fin and unusually for sharks, the lower lobe of the caudal fin is longer than the upper lobe.
 Most types grow to a length of 1.5 m (5 ft), with the Japanese angel shark, known to reach 2 m.
 Some angel sharks have deformities that have been described in elasmobranchs.
 These can include skeletal deformities, as lateral spinal curvature (scoliosis), humpback curvature (khyphosis), axial spinal curvature (lordosis), missing fins, additional fins, deformed snout, and more.
 These abnormalities have only been found in a few sharks, but the causes of these deformities have been found to be from dietary nutritional imbalance, genetic factors, parasites, traumatic injuries, or stress in the specimen.
 In 2015, two sharks were captured and examined, and both showed a lateral spinal curvature (scoliosis) and also a humpback curvature.
 Both the animals had the curvature in the middle of their pectoral fins, but the deformity did not affect their swimming capacity.